 It should be remembered that flowers are pollinated as a result of the efforts by the bee (or other pollinator) to find food i.e. nectar and pollen provided by the flower.

 Not all flowers are efficiently pollinated by all bee species.
-In the case of alfalfa, for example, honey bees may gather nectar without pollinating the flower, because they avoid ‘tripping’ the pollen-carrying keel of the flower – this is despite the fact that honey bees are essential and considerable pollinators of a wide range of other crops.
+In the case of alfalfa, for example, honey bees may gather nectar without pollinating the flower, because they avoid ‘tripping’ the pollen-carrying keel of the flower – this is despite the fact that honey bees are essential and considerable pollinators of a wide range of other crops, such as almonds.

 The University of Georgia College of Agricultural Sciences reports that Carpenter bees are known to visit blueberries, but probably provide little assistance to farmers in pollinating the crops.
 They instead advise farmers that honey bees and bumblebees are better able to pollinate blueberry crops and ensure higher yields.